 - Difficult because the controller’s battery current is not the same as the motor current.

-- Difficult because fuses ratings are often the carrying current: the blowing current is often quite unpredictable and badly specified.
+- Difficult because fuses ratings are often the carrying current: the blowing current and time is often unpredictable and badly specified.

-It is generally not a good idea to fuse the motors: if the controller is correct for the motors and both are correct for the mechanical load, the motors should not get overloaded.
-Also it has been known for a blowing motor fuse to damage the controller because of the arc when a fuse blows.
+It is not a good idea to have a fuse in the motor wiring: if the controller is correct for the motors and both are correct for the mechanical load, the motors should not get overloaded.
+Also, if a motor fuse blows, the resultant arc can damage the controller because of the voltage spike generated.

 If you want to protect the motor against a stall current this should be done by the controller.